関 航太郎 Seki Kōtarō

 (1st character Tr. 關, Sm. 关)

 Nihon Ki-in professional, Tengen titleholder

 4p 2021-07-28 (50 wins as of July 27)

 8p 2021-12-07 (for winning it)

-He is the 20th and current Tengen titleholder, having defeated experienced incumbent and former Gosei Ichiriki Ryo 3-1 in the 47th Tengen match, in late (5 October -- 12 December) 2021.
-This is his first open title, and the match was his first big title challenge.
-If Seki wins it again, he'll earn promotion to 9p.
-He can also advance to 9p by winning the Kisei, Meijin or Honinbo.
-It's hard to dispute that he's the strongest Japanese professional not yet promoted to the top rank.
+He is the current Tengen titleholder.
+He defeated experienced incumbent and former Gosei Ichiriki Ryo 3-1 in the 47th Tengen match, in late (5 October -- 12 December) 2021.
+This was his first open title, and the match was his first big title challenge.
+Seki won it again in 2022 earning promotion to 9p.

 According to John Power, while analyzing a game of Seki’s a year <before his Tengen victory>, Cho Chikun commented that he was convinced he would soon win a title.
 Instead of just playing the move everyone would play, Seki looked “for something better and this is the difference between title-winners and ordinary players.”

 This section is for tracking how Seki is doing in tournaments.

 - quarterfinalist in the 29th (2022) Agon Cup, lost to Iyama Yuta